ashik112/goimdb/README.md

 # goimdb
-IMDB movie database using Golang
+IMDB movie database using Golang (only for personal and non-commercial use)